-PFC 101 Introduction to Blueprint Reading 10 course hours Prerequisites: None Corequisite: None 10 on-site hours or equivalent \$150.00 This is a hands-on introduction to Blueprint reading.
+PFC 101 Blueprint Reading for Residential Construction 10 clock hours Prerequisites: None Corequisite: None 10 on-site hours or equivalent \$200.00 This is a hands-on introduction to Blueprint reading.
 Understanding how to read a set of construction documents is of primary importance to anyone working on the construction industry.
 "Blueprint" is the historic name for construction drawings.
 Contractors would do their work implementing the Design & Construction processes detailed in the blueprints.
 The course will utilize lectures, hands-on demonstrations and lab exercises to familiarize participants with the art of blueprint reading.
 The course will review sets of both residential construction documents and egress plans.
 At the conclusion of the course, students will be able to make the connections and references between multiple documents contained in a set of blueprint drawings and will be qualified to enroll in the AutoCAD and Revit courses.
-PFC 201 Mixed-Use Commercial Blueprint Reading 20 course hours Prerequisites: PFC 101 Corequisite: None 20 on-site hours or equivalent \$200.00 The course will utilize lectures, hands-on demonstrations and lab exercises to familiarize participants with the art of blueprint reading for commercial construction documents.
+PFC 102 Blueprint Reading for Commercial Construction 20 clock hours Prerequisites: PFC 101 Corequisite: None 20 on-site hours or equivalent \$250.00 The course will utilize lectures, hands-on demonstrations and lab exercises to familiarize participants with the art of blueprint reading for commercial construction documents.
 The course will review sets of commercial construction documents for a Mixed-Use project.
 At the conclusion of the course, students will be able to make the connections and references between multiple documents contained in a set of commercial blueprint drawings.
-PFC 211 Introduction to Construction Estimating 20 course hours Prerequisites: None Corequisite: None 20 on-site hours or equivalent \$150.00 The course will utilize lectures, hands-on demonstrations and lab exercises to familiarize participants with the art of estimating and take-offs from blueprints.
+PFC 121 Introduction to Construction Estimating 20 clock hours Prerequisites: None Corequisite: None 20 on-site hours or equivalent \$250.00 The course will utilize lectures, hands-on demonstrations and lab exercises to familiarize participants with the art of estimating and take-offs from blueprints.
 The course will review sets of commercial construction documents, focusing on estimating and take-offs.
 At the conclusion of the course, students will be able to make appropriate estimates and material take-offs from a set of commercial blueprint drawings.

-PFC 301 Introduction to MS Word 20 course hours Prerequisites: None Corequisite: None 20 on-site hours or equivalent \$150.00 This is a hands-on introduction to Microsoft Word.
-You will learn to navigate and perform common tasks in Word, such as opening, viewing, editing, saving, and printing documents, and configuring the application; format text and paragraphs; perform repetitive operations efficiently using tools such as Find and Replace, Format Painter, and Styles; enhance lists by sorting, renumbering, and customizing list styles; create and format tables and .use Word features to help identify and correct PFC 501 \$425.00 problems with spelling, grammar, readability, and accessibility.
-This is a thirty-two-hour, hands-on "final project" / "final test" Certificate Completion Practical 30 course hours Prerequisites: Successful completion of All Certificate Courses Corequisite: None 30 on-site hours or equivalent presentation to the Institute to ensure that the student has successfully achieved all of the requirements for their Technology Certificate from the Virtual Design & Construction Institute.
-This course requires the preparation of a final project, which would take approximately 50 hours to complete.
-Includes time with the instructor to review, guide, provide direction, grade and evaluate.
+PFC 301 Introduction to MS Word 20 clock hours Prerequisites: None Corequisite: None 20 on-site hours or equivalent \$300.00 This is a hands-on introduction to Microsoft Word.
+You will learn to navigate and perform common tasks in Word, such as opening, viewing, editing, saving, and printing documents, and configuring the application; format text and paragraphs; perform repetitive operations efficiently using tools such as Find and Replace, Format Painter, and Styles; enhance lists by sorting, renumbering, and customizing list styles; create and format tables and .use Word features to help identify and correct problems with spelling, grammar, readability, and accessibility.